apple/swift-mmio/Sources/MMIO/Documentation.docc/Documentation.md

 - **Save Time:** For peripherals with many registers and bit fields, `SVD2Swift` can generate the necessary Swift code in seconds, a task that might take hours or days to do manually.
 - **Leverage Vetted Sources:** Since SVD files are often vendor-provided or community-vetted, the generated code is based on a more reliable source of truth than manual interpretation alone.

-While understanding the manual definition process described below is valuable, `SVD2Swift` should be your primary approach for generating register maps whenever SVD files are available for your target hardware.
+While understanding the manual definition process is valuable, `SVD2Swift` should be your primary approach for generating register maps whenever SVD files are available for your target hardware.
 See [SVD2Swift](https://swiftpackageindex.com/apple/swift-mmio/main/documentation/svd2swift) for details.

 ## Topics

 ### Essentials

 - <doc:Installation>
-- <doc:Bit-Fields>
 - <doc:Registers>
 - <doc:Register-Blocks>